Enhancing the Transformer with Explicit Relational Encoding for Math Problem Solving: Introduction

 An interpretation of an actual learned relation illustrates this (see Fig.~\ref{fig:attn-maps} in Sec.~\ref{sec:InterpAttn}).
 One head of our trained model can be interpreted as partially encoding the relation \textit{second-argument-of}.
 The top-layer cell dominating an input digit seeks the operator of which the digit is in the second-argument role.
 That cell generates a vector $\vr_t$ signifying this relation, and retrieves a value vector $\vv_{t'}$ describing the operator from position $t'$ that stands in this relation.
 The result of this head's attention is then the binding of filler $\vv_{t'}$ to role $\vr_t$; this binding is added to the bindings resulting from the cell's other attention heads.

-On the Mathematics Dataset (Sec.~\ref{sec:Data}), the new model sets a new state of the art for the overall accuracy (Sec.~\ref{sec:Results}), and for all the individual-problem-type module accuracies (Fig.~\ref{fig:per_module}).
+On the Mathematics Dataset (Sec.~\ref{sec:Data}), the new model sets a new state of the art for the overall accuracy (Sec.~\ref{sec:Results}).
 Initial results of interpreting the learned roles for the arithmetic-problem module show that they include a good approximation to the second-argument role of the division operator and that they distinguish between numbers in the numerator and denominator roles (Sec.~\ref{sec:Interp}).

 More generally, it is shown that Multi-Head Attention layers not only capture a subspace of the attended cell but capture nearly the full information content (Sec.~\ref{sec:information}).
 An argument is provided that multiple layers of standard attention suffer from the binding problem, and it is shown theoretically how the proposed TP-Attention avoids such ambiguity (Sec.~\ref{sec:Binding}).
 The paper closes with a discussion of related work (Sec.~\ref{sec:Related}) and a conclusion (Sec.~\ref{sec:Conclusion}).